Skip to main content

 Climate And Weather

 Ilha Grande has a tropical humid climate strongly influenced by the Atlantic Ocean and the island's mountainous topography.
-Annual rainfall averages 1,800-2,200mm, with the heaviest rains from December to March.
-There is no true dry season, though winter months (June-August) are somewhat drier.
-Temperatures are warm and relatively constant, averaging 22-27°C year-round.
-The mountain areas receive more rainfall than the coast due to orographic effects and are frequently enveloped in cloud.
-Sea breezes moderate coastal temperatures, and the surrounding ocean maintains water temperatures between 20-27°C throughout the year.
+Annual rainfall averages 1,800–2,200 mm, with the heaviest rains from December to March.
+There is no true dry season, though winter months (June–August) are somewhat drier.
+Temperatures are warm and relatively constant, averaging 22–27°C year-round.
+[1] The mountain areas receive more rainfall than the coast due to orographic effects and are frequently enveloped in cloud.
+Sea breezes moderate coastal temperatures, and the surrounding ocean maintains water temperatures between 20–27°C throughout the year.

 Human History

-Ilha Grande has a complex human history spanning indigenous Tamoio habitation, colonial-era agriculture, and institutional use as a site of isolation.
-In the nineteenth century, a lazaretto (quarantine station) was established for cholera victims, followed by a leper colony.
-The Candido Mendes prison operated on the island from 1903 to 1994, housing political prisoners during the military dictatorship.
-The prison's presence effectively prevented tourism and development, inadvertently preserving the island's natural environment.
-After the prison's demolition in 1994, the island opened for ecotourism, becoming one of Brazil's most sought-after natural destinations.
+Ilha Grande has a complex human history spanning indigenous Tamoio habitation, colonial-era agriculture, and institutional use as a site of isolation and incarceration.
+In 1884, a Lazareto (quarantine station) was established on the island to control the spread of epidemic diseases arriving via Brazilian ports, particularly cholera—immigrants from affected countries were quarantined there.
+[1] The Instituto Penal Cândido Mendes (also known as Colônia Penal de Dois Rios) operated on the island from 1903 to 1994, housing common criminals as well as political prisoners during the military dictatorship.
+The prison was demolished by implosion in 1994 by order of the state government.
+[2] The prison's presence effectively prevented tourism and development, inadvertently preserving the island's natural environment.
+After the prison's demolition, the island opened for ecotourism, becoming one of Brazil's most sought-after natural destinations.

 Park History

-Ilha Grande State Park was established in 1971 by the Rio de Janeiro state government, though effective protection was limited during the decades when the prison operated.
-The closure and demolition of the prison in 1994 marked a turning point, as the island transitioned from a site of incarceration to one of conservation and ecotourism.
-The park boundaries were expanded in 2007 to encompass most of the island and surrounding marine areas.
+Ilha Grande State Park was established on June 26, 1971 by Rio de Janeiro State Decree No. 15,273, though effective protection was limited during the decades when the prison operated.
+[1] The closure and demolition of the Cândido Mendes prison in 1994 marked a turning point, as the island transitioned from a site of incarceration to one of conservation and ecotourism.
+The park boundaries were expanded in 2007 to encompass most of the island and surrounding marine areas, growing from the original 4,330 hectares to 12,082 hectares.
 Management by INEA (Rio de Janeiro State Environmental Institute) focuses on balancing growing tourism demand with conservation of the island's exceptional ecosystems.
 A marine protected area complements the terrestrial park.
+The island also received recognition as part of the Atlantic Forest Biosphere Reserve by UNESCO in 1991.
+[2]

 Major Trails And Attractions